6 products

 Can you swim with a menstrual cup?

 Yes, absolutely!
 It’s actually a great alternative to disposable tampons.
-The menstrual cup is a highly reliable internal period protection for swimmers.
-With the cup, you can swim laps, have fun at the beach, or surf in the ocean!
+The menstrual cup is a very reliable internal period product for swimmers.
+With a cup, you can swim laps, have fun at the beach or surf in the ocean!
 You can finally enjoy all your water activities with peace of mind.

-For help: The menstrual cup: a great solution for swimming with peace of mind.
+For more help: The menstrual cup: a great solution for swimming with total peace of mind.

 Recently viewed